TOP TIPS FOR STARTING NEEDLE FELTING

-Avoid common needle felting mistakes before you even start with these easy hints tips and mini tutorials.
+Avoid common needle felting mistakes before you even start with these easy hints, tips, and mini-tutorials.

-We are mostly tuned into the idea that being wrong is a bad thing and that really isn’t so.
+Before you start always remember that we are mostly tuned into the idea that being wrong is a bad thing and that really isn’t so.
 Getting things wrong means we are learning and, trust me, I am clearly learning a lot…

 1 -Firm is key to successful 3D needle felting.
 Firm (not hard) but still springs back when squashed – especially legs and head.